Wednesday, April 24, 2024

 The Church Committee report also revealed to the public the existence of the CIA's Project MK-ULTRA, which from 1953-1973 used various methods to manipulate unwitting subjects' mental states, including dosing them with LSD, sometimes without their knowledge.
 The program was carried out at more than 80 institutions starting in federal prisons and the military, adding colleges and universities, and hospitals.
 Ken Kesey volunteered as a subject at what turned out to be an MK-ULTRA study at the Menlo Park Veterans Hospital, ultimately taking his psychoactive experiences on the road on the Magic Bus.

 Dr. Sidney Gottleib, a poison expert who was the mastermind behind MK-ULTRA, thought that "mind control" was the future.
 He claimed to be able to implant false memories in people, and erase true ones.
-The suggestibility of subjects using LSD was akin to hypnosis, it was thought, and LSD "trips" were largely being planned out and lead by people like Mortimer Hartman, Cary Grant's psychiatrist who took him on weekly trips for years.
+The suggestibility of subjects using LSD was akin to hypnosis, it was thought, and LSD "trips" were largely being planned out and lead by people like Mortimer Hartman, Cary Grant's psychiatrist who took the actor on weekly trips for years.

 By this time Manson had spent half of his 32 years in federal prisons for crimes like auto theft, and committing crimes like rape (at knifepoint, of another boy, after he was also raped).
 Among the strange and suspicious aspects to the Manson case, he was permitted to move from LA to Berkeley and then to the Haight Ashbury area of San Francisco to serve his probation in 1967, the Summer of Love.
 It was there that he first took LSD, and founded The Family.

 Manson's probation officer Roger Smith was also a doctoral student at the Berkeley School of Criminology, studying the link between drug use and violent behavior in Oakland gang members.
 It's unclear whether or not Smith knew Manson before he was transferred to the Bay Area, where he was attached to Smith as part of the San Francisco Project, an experimental parole program funded by the National Institute of Mental Health that monitored the rehabilitative progress of newly released felons.
-"In 1976, a FOIA request forced NIMH to acknowledge that is allowed itself to be used by the CIA as a funding front in the sixties," O'Neill wrote.
+"In 1976, a FOIA request forced NIMH to acknowledge that it allowed itself to be used by the CIA as a funding front in the sixties," O'Neill wrote.
 A Congressional committee found in 1977 that some of the first MK-ULTRA experiments took place at the NIMH Addiction Research Center in Lexington, Kentucky.

 "It took just one trip to foment the most abrupt change that Roger Smith had ever witnessed in one of his charges.
 Manson 'seemed to accept the world' after LSD, Smith wrote [in July 1967.]"
 Manson grew out his hair, played guitar, and "his world view suddenly was inflected with spiritualism," O'Neill wrote.
 (Indeed, Timothy Leary found that LSD experiences could reduce prison recidivism.)
-However, Manson soon "dropped acid on a daily basis" while living in the Haight, O'Neill writes.
+However, Manson soon "dropped acid on a daily basis" while living in the Haight.

 Roger worked out of the Haight Ashby Free Medical Clinic on his project ARP, the Amphetamine Research Project, also funded by NIMH.
 The clinic was founded by David [no relation] Smith, who had been chief of the Alcohol and Drug Abuse Screening Unit at SF General Hospital while a doctoral student.
-David tried psychedelics himself and like them.
-Faced with a predicted influx of 100,000 young hippies to the Haight in 1967, Smith founded the HAFMC to provide health care to the newcomers, including taking nonjudgemental care of people experiences bad trips or drug overdoses.
+David Smith tried psychedelics himself and like them.
+Faced with a predicted influx of 100,000 young hippies to the Haight in 1967, he founded the HAFMC to provide health care to the newcomers, including taking nonjudgemental care of people experiencing bad trips or drug overdoses.

 Manson was a frequent visitor at the HAFMC, either to visit Roger as his parole officer, or for other reasons.
 He began recruiting followers to his strange world philosophy, borrowed from sources like Robert Heinlein's book Stranger in a Strange Land, casting himself as the book's main character Valentine Michael Smith, and Roger as his enabler Jubal Harshaw.
 Many of his recruits were young women who were treated at HAFMC for pregnancies and sexually transmitted diseases.
-Roger Smith was was instrumental in gaining the post-arrest freedom of several Manson Family members, including an episode in Ukiah, CA where "Charlie's girls" were caught enticing underage boys with joints laced with LSD.
+Roger Smith was was instrumental in gaining the post-arrest freedom of several Manson Family members, including after an episode in Ukiah, CA where "Charlie's girls" were caught enticing underage boys with joints laced with LSD.

 David Smith was also studying psychedelics and amphetamines on the hippie subculture that presented itself for care at the clinic, including Manson.
 Both Smiths wrote about (distanced themselves from?) their dealings with Manson in Love Needs Care, a book published in 1971.
 Regular use of LSD could be dangerous, especially in pre-psychotic people, Smith wrote.
 Manson, he said, began to develop a number of illusions as his involvement with LSD increased.